UmerAbdvillir/Cyber-Crime-Tracking-System/README.md

 # Cyber-Crime-Tracking-System
 This system allows reporting and tracking real world cyber-crime cases using SQL, HTML and PHP.
-End users are victims, Cyber-security experts and an admin.
+End users are victims, Cyber-security experts and an admin.Admins are authorized to register victims' information and their cases, assign those cases to available experts and store respective criminals' information to the system.
+Victims can only see the status of their cases (Under-investigation, successful, un-successful).
+Experts can only change their availability status such as available, non-available, busy.